acumos/security-verification/docs/design.rst

 **ALTERNATIVE IMPLEMENTATION**

-Assuming the alternate (offline) implementation of "Scan Execution" above is chosen, when the offline scan execution is complete, the admin places a scanresult.json file in the host-shared solution/revision folder.
+Assuming the alternate (offline) implementation of "Scan Invocation" above is chosen, when the offline scan execution is complete, the admin places a scanresult.json file in the host-shared solution/revision folder.
 The Scanning Service, upon detecting the presence of a new or updated scanresult.json file: